awsdocs/aws-doc-sdk-examples/kotlin/Readme.md

 ## Usecases

-In the use_cases folder, find step-by-step development tutorials that use multiple AWS services and the AWS SDK for Kotlin.
+In the **usecases** folder, find step-by-step development tutorials that use multiple AWS services and the AWS SDK for Kotlin.
 By following these tutorials, you will gain a deeper understanding of how to create Kotlin applications that use the AWS SDK for Kotlin.
 These tutorials include:

 + [Create a React and Spring REST application that queries Amazon DynamoDB data](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/kotlin/usecases/itemtracker_dynamodb) - Discusses how to develop a Spring REST API that queries Amazon DynamoDB data.
 The Spring REST API uses the AWS SDK for Kotlin to invoke AWS services and is used by a React application that displays the data.